Christina Dodd Tells You THE BEST WAY TO WRITE A BOOK

 That’s the one best way to write a book.
 Just … write it.

-More words of wisdom from an author who has celebrated the first twenty-six years of her writing career.
+More words of wisdom from an author who has celebrated the first twenty-seven years of her writing career.
 Yes!
 It’s me!

 You can find my printable book list here.